crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that caused zombie entries in ``sys.jobs`` if the ``fetchSize`` functionality of postgres wire protocol based clients is used.

 - Fixed a memory leak in the ``MQTT`` ingest service.

 - Fixed a memory leak that could occur with clients connecting via postgres